Eastman Chemical (NYSE:EMN) Price Target Raised to $130.00

-Eastman Chemical (NYSE:EMN) had its target price lifted by Morgan Stanley from $120.00 to $130.00 in a research report sent to investors on Tuesday morning, Price Targets.com reports.
+Eastman Chemical (NYSE:EMN) had its price objective increased by Morgan Stanley from $120.00 to $130.00 in a research note published on Monday, Benzinga reports.
 Morgan Stanley currently has an overweight rating on the basic materials company’s stock.

-A number of other research analysts have also weighed in on the company.
-Zacks Investment Research lowered Eastman Chemical from a buy rating to a hold rating and set a $105.00 price objective on the stock. in a report on Thursday, January 28th.
-Deutsche Bank Aktiengesellschaft raised their price objective on Eastman Chemical from $115.00 to $126.00 and gave the company a buy rating in a report on Monday, March 22nd.
-Wells Fargo & Company raised their price objective on Eastman Chemical from $114.00 to $120.00 and gave the company an overweight rating in a report on Tuesday, February 2nd.
-Finally, KeyCorp raised their price objective on Eastman Chemical from $122.00 to $126.00 and gave the company an overweight rating in a report on Monday.
-Five analysts have rated the stock with a hold rating and seven have issued a buy rating to the company’s stock.
-The company has a consensus rating of Buy and an average target price of $93.47.
+Other equities research analysts have also recently issued research reports about the company.
+Zacks Investment Research cut Eastman Chemical from a buy rating to a hold rating and set a $105.00 price objective for the company. in a report on Thursday, January 28th.
+Wells Fargo & Company boosted their price objective on shares of Eastman Chemical from $114.00 to $120.00 and gave the stock an overweight rating in a research note on Tuesday, February 2nd.
+KeyCorp upped their price target on shares of Eastman Chemical from $122.00 to $126.00 and gave the company an overweight rating in a research report on Monday, April 12th.
+Finally, Deutsche Bank Aktiengesellschaft upped their target price on shares of Eastman Chemical from $115.00 to $126.00 and gave the stock a buy rating in a report on Monday, March 22nd.
+Five equities research analysts have rated the stock with a hold rating and seven have given a buy rating to the company’s stock.
+Eastman Chemical currently has a consensus rating of Buy and an average price target of $93.47.

-The business also recently announced a quarterly dividend, which was paid on Monday, April 5th.
-Shareholders of record on Monday, March 15th were paid a $0.69 dividend.
-This represents a $2.76 dividend on an annualized basis and a dividend yield of 2.41%.
+The company also recently declared a quarterly dividend, which was paid on Monday, April 5th.
+Shareholders of record on Monday, March 15th were given a $0.69 dividend.
 The ex-dividend date of this dividend was Friday, March 12th.
-Eastman Chemical’s dividend payout ratio (DPR) is presently 38.71%.
+This represents a $2.76 dividend on an annualized basis and a dividend yield of 2.43%.
+Eastman Chemical’s payout ratio is currently 38.71%.

-Several large investors have recently modified their holdings of the stock.
-AdvisorNet Financial Inc grew its position in Eastman Chemical by 11.2% in the 1st quarter.
-AdvisorNet Financial Inc now owns 906 shares of the basic materials company’s stock valued at $100,000 after acquiring an additional 91 shares in the last quarter.
-Martin Capital Partners LLC grew its position in Eastman Chemical by 2.2% in the 4th quarter.
-Martin Capital Partners LLC now owns 4,566 shares of the basic materials company’s stock valued at $458,000 after acquiring an additional 100 shares in the last quarter.
-Clarius Group LLC grew its position in Eastman Chemical by 2.7% in the 4th quarter.
-Clarius Group LLC now owns 4,233 shares of the basic materials company’s stock valued at $424,000 after acquiring an additional 112 shares in the last quarter.
-Private Capital Group LLC grew its position in Eastman Chemical by 5.7% in the 4th quarter.
-Private Capital Group LLC now owns 2,102 shares of the basic materials company’s stock valued at $212,000 after acquiring an additional 114 shares in the last quarter.
-Finally, Intrust Bank NA grew its position in Eastman Chemical by 1.4% in the 4th quarter.
-Intrust Bank NA now owns 8,443 shares of the basic materials company’s stock valued at $847,000 after acquiring an additional 119 shares in the last quarter.
-84.43% of the stock is owned by hedge funds and other institutional investors.
+Institutional investors and hedge funds have recently made changes to their positions in the business.
+West Oak Capital LLC lifted its position in shares of Eastman Chemical by 71.4% during the fourth quarter.
+West Oak Capital LLC now owns 300 shares of the basic materials company’s stock worth $30,000 after purchasing an additional 125 shares in the last quarter.
+Alpha DNA Investment Management LLC acquired a new position in shares of Eastman Chemical during the 4th quarter worth $32,000.
+Ropes Wealth Advisors LLC increased its position in Eastman Chemical by 95.5% during the 4th quarter.
+Ropes Wealth Advisors LLC now owns 391 shares of the basic materials company’s stock worth $39,000 after purchasing an additional 191 shares in the last quarter.
+Chiron Capital Management LLC purchased a new stake in Eastman Chemical in the 3rd quarter valued at about $41,000.
+Finally, Ellevest Inc. grew its holdings in shares of Eastman Chemical by 449.4% during the 4th quarter.
+Ellevest Inc. now owns 489 shares of the basic materials company’s stock worth $49,000 after purchasing an additional 400 shares during the period.
+84.43% of the stock is currently owned by institutional investors.

 Eastman Chemical Company operates as a specialty materials company worldwide.
 The company's Additives & Functional Products segment offers hydrocarbon and rosin resins; organic acid-based solutions; amine derivative-based building blocks; metam-based soil fumigants, thiram and ziram based fungicides, and plant growth regulators; specialty coalescent, specialty and commodity solvents, paint additives, and specialty polymers; heat transfer and aviation fluids; insoluble sulfur and anti-degradant rubber additives; and performance resins.